Latent Shapes

 intuitive and interactive interpolation experience.

-Three.js's SelectionBox and TransformControls form the central modules of this implementation, enabling precise vertex selection and transformation within the interface.
+Three.js SelectionBox and TransformControls are the main modules used in this implementation, enabling precise vertex selection and transformation within the interface.

-The key logic of the SelectionBox is in converting the browser's mouse coordinates to
+The key logic of the SelectionBox lies in converting the browser's mouse coordinates to

 Normalized Device Coordinates (NDC).